jfsun123/Image-to-LaTeX/README.md

 Image to LaTeX code

-Current Website: 35.203.170.224
+Current Website: convertlatex.net

 This is a program which uses Google Cloud's Vision API to convert images into usable LaTeX code.
-The website is currently being run with tornado on Google's Cloud Compute Vision.
+The website is currently being run with tornado on Google's Cloud Compute Engine.

+Currently, it's unable to convert images with no text, or images that have equations in them.

 If something breaks, contact:
     James Sun: jfsun@ucdavis.edu